Liyosi1996/alx-low_level_programming/README.md

-My first programme using c
+My first programme using c..